Home/Meats/Raw Elk Skirt

 RealityWhen cooked properly, elk meat is tender and flavorful, often compared to beef.

-MythAll game meats are unhealthy.+
+MythAll game meat is unhealthy.+

 MythYou can't cook elk meat like beef.+